joel-marks/jm/content/posts/2025-01-29_survival-against-the-odds/index.md

 ## Same view, different eyes

 As Marianna gazes at the forest, she sees an alien landscape.
 She knows planes, maps and the emergence of land use zones in cities.
 There are berries in several of the bushes.
 But they could kill her.
-It is still morning, but they have no shelter against the rain.
+It is a clear morning, but they have no shelter against the rain.
 She knows the way to go, but they need food and maybe fire.
 She feels desperate.
 Perhaps there are wild animals here.
 This is a dangerous place to be alone.

 Mike looks at the same view.
 He knows maps too, but he didn't memorise this one.
 The mountain, visible through the trees is one of many they passed.
 It could be anywhere.
 As he looks forwards, he sees a plant with huge leaves.
 The jungle is alien to him, but this plant could form the makings of a shelter.
-He turns in a circle and spots several branches of a tree.
-It has fallen behind them near the clearing.
-Miraculously they seem to have dried out, rather than rotting -they have partially broken away from the trunk as they face upwards.
+He turns in a circle.
+Behind them, by the clearing, he spots a fallen tree.
+Miraculously he can see dry deadwood as some branches have broken partially free from the trunk.
 He then sees some dry grass beside them.
 Within just 20 meters of their landing, they have the possibility of shelter and fire.
 But what are they going to eat?
 He knows survival in Northern Europe.
 Every plant here is strange.

-Makenda gazes at the jungle.
-It is not her first time here.
+Makenda stands beside her friends.
+It is not her first time in the Amazon jungle.
 As a specialist in tropical rain-forest, she did her doctoral thesis on plants from the Amazon basin.
 There is a bush just three meters in front of them, full of berries which are not only edible but delicious.
 Just to her right, a tree with leaves that indigenous healers use as a medicine.
 But she grew up in the city.
 She has no idea how to cope with what will come next.

 ## So what has this got to do with coaching?